Jafar Panahi: Crimson Gold (2003)

-Panahi directed Crimson Gold in 2003, produced by Jafar Panahi Productions.
+Panahi directed Crimson Gold (طلای سرخ) in 2003, produced by Jafar Panahi Productions.
 The film depicts an impoverished pizza delivery man's failed attempt to rob a jewelry store and the events that drove him to his crime.
 The story is based on real events that Panahi first heard about when Kiarostami told him the story while they were stuck in a traffic jam on their way to one of Kiarostami's photographic exhibits.
 Panahi was extremely moved by the story and Kiarostami agreed to write the script for him to direct.
 Panahi submitted the film to the Cannes Film Festival without being granted a permit from the Ministry of Culture and Islamic Guidance.
 Panahi had applied for the permit but the Ministry demanded several cuts be made to the film.
 Panahi refused and submitted the film anyway.
 At the festival it won the Un Certain Regard Jury Award.
 It later won the Golden Hugo Award for Best Film at the Chicago International Film Festival.
 Like The Circle, Crimson Gold was banned in Iran.